Ingmar Bergman

-Bergman directed more than 60 films and documentaries for cinematic release and for television screenings, most of which he also wrote.
-Most of his films were set in Sweden, and many films from 1961 onward were filmed on the island of Fårö.
-He also had a theatrical career that ran in parallel with his film career.
-It included periods as Leading Director of the Royal Dramatic Theatre in Stockholm and of the Residenztheater in Munich.
+Bergman directed more than 60 films and documentaries, most of which he also wrote, for both cinema releases and television screenings.
+Most of his films were set in Sweden, and many of his films from 1961 onward were filmed on the island of Fårö.
+He forged a creative partnership with his cinematographers Gunnar Fischer and Sven Nykvist.
+Bergman also had a theatrical career that included periods as Leading Director of Sweden's Royal Dramatic Theatre in Stockholm and of Germany's Residenztheater in Munich.
 He directed more than 170 plays.
-He forged a creative partnership with his cinematographers Gunnar Fischer and Sven Nykvist.
 Among his company of actors were Harriet Andersson, Bibi Andersson, Liv Ullmann, Gunnar Björnstrand, Erland Josephson, Ingrid Thulin, Gunnel Lindblom and Max von Sydow.